cftang9/PQD/README.md

 ### Clayton, Frank, Gumbel, and Gaussian copulas:
-For each copula, 100,000 Monte Carlo random samples with sample size [n=100](https://raw.githubusercontent.com/cftang9/PQD/master/Clayton%20Frank%20Gumbel%20and%20Gaussian%20n%3D100.R) were used to estimate the size or power.
+For each copula, 100,000 Monte Carlo random samples with sample size [n=100](https://raw.githubusercontent.com/cftang9/PQD/master/Clayton%20Frank%20Gumbel%20and%20Gaussian%20n%3D100.R) were used to estimate the sizes or powers for each test.
 The size and power results with sample sizes [n=50](https://raw.githubusercontent.com/cftang9/PQD/master/Clayton%20Frank%20Gumbel%20and%20Gaussian%20n%3D50.R) and